-On May 8, 2015, OpGen completed its IPO pursuant to which it offered and sold 2,850,000 units, each Unit consisting of one share of common stock and a detachable stock purchase warrant to purchase an additional share of common stock, at an initial offering price of \$6.00 per unit.
-Of the total gross proceeds of \$17.1 million, approximately \$2.1 million was used to satisfy outstanding demand notes by exchanging such notes for 350,000 Units in the IPO.
+In May 2015, OpGen completed its IPO pursuant to which it offered and sold 2,850,000 units, each unit consisting of one share of common stock and a detachable stock purchase warrant to purchase an additional share of common stock, at an initial offering price of \$6.00 per unit.
+Of the total gross proceeds of \$17.1 million, approximately \$2.1 million was used to satisfy outstanding demand notes by exchanging such notes for 350,000 units in the IPO.
 After considering the demand notes, underwriting discounts and commissions and offering expenses, the total net cash proceeds were \$12.1 million.
 On the IPO closing date, the underwriters exercised their over-allotment option to acquire an additional 422,500 stock purchase warrants.
-In connection with the IPO, all of OpGen's outstanding Series A Preferred Stock, 2014 convertible notes and 2015 convertible notes were converted into 7,374,852 shares of common stock.
+In connection with the IPO, all of OpGen's outstanding Series A redeemable convertible preferred stock, 2014 convertible notes and 2015 convertible notes were converted into 7,374,852 shares of common stock.

 In July 2015, the Company raised \$6.0 million by issuing 1,136,364 shares of common stock at \$4.40 per share and a \$1.0 million senior secured promissory note to Merck GHI.
 Also in July 2015, the Company entered into a Registration Rights Agreement with Merck GHI and the AdvanDx stockholders who received Merger Consideration in the Merger, which will require the Company to register such shares of Company common stock for resale by such holders in the future.
 Under the Purchase Agreement, Merck GHI has the right to participate in future securities offerings made by the Company.
-There is no assurance that Merck GHI will exercise such participation rights in the future.